The Many-Worlds Calculus: Introduction

 Coming all the way from Feyman's diagrams~\cite{feynman1965quantum}, graphical languages are commonly used for representing quantum processes.
 Whether directly based on quantum circuits~\cite{green2013quipper,goisync,paykin2017qwire,chareton-qbricks} or stemming from categorical analysis such as the ZX-calculus~\cite{coecke2017picturing}, these formal languages are still tied to the quantum coprocessor model in the sense that the only monoidal structure that can be applied to quantum information is the (multiplicative) Kronecker product.
 The only possible branching is based on the (probabilistic) measurement.

-\textbf{Quantum Control Flow.}~ However, one peculiar feature of quantum computation is \emph{non-causal execution paths}.
-Indeed, the Janus-faced quantum computational paradigm features two seemingly distinct notions of control structure.
+\textbf{Quantum Control Flow.}~ However, quantum computation is not always reducible to the quantum coprocessor model, and superposition can be generalized to computation, yielding \emph{non-causal execution paths}.
+Indeed, in general, the quantum computational paradigm features two seemingly distinct notions of control structure.
 On the one hand, a quantum program follows \emph{classical} control: it is hosted on the conventional computer governing the coprocessor, and can therefore only enjoy loops, tests and other regular causally ordered sequences of operations.
 On the other hand, the lab bench turns out to be more flexible than the rigid coprocessor model, permitting more elaborate \emph{purely quantum} computational constructs than what quantum circuits or ZX-calculus allow.

-The archetypal example of a quantum computational behavior hardly attainable within quantum circuits or ZX-calculus is the \emph{Quantum Switch}.
+The archetypal example of a quantum computational behavior hardly attainable within quantum circuits or ZX-calculus is the \emph{Quantum Switch} \cite{chiribella2013quantum}.
 Consider two quantum bits $x$ and $y$ and two unitary operations $U$ and $V$ acting on $y$.
-The problem consists in generating the operation that performs $UV$ on $y$ if $x$ is in state $\ket{0}$ and $VU$ if it is in state $\ket{1}$.
-As $x$ can be in superposition, in general the operation is then sending $(\alpha\ket{0}+\beta\ket{1})\tensor\ket{y}$ to $\alpha\ket{0}\tensor(UV\ket{y}) + \beta\ket{1}\tensor(VU\ket{y}).$ It is a \emph{purely quantum test}: not only can we have values in superpositions (here, $x$) but also \emph{execution orders}.
-This is in sharp contrast with what happens within the standard quantum coprocessor model.
+The problem consists in generating the operation that performs $UV$ on $y$ if $x$ is in state $\ket{0}$ and $VU$ if it is in state $\ket{1}$, all while making a single use of $U$ and a single use of $V$.
+As $x$ can be in superposition, in general the operation is then sending $(\alpha\ket{0}+\beta\ket{1})\otimes \ket{y}$ to $\alpha\ket{0}\otimes (UV\ket{y}) + \beta\ket{1}\otimes(VU\ket{y})$.
+While such an operation is physically realizable \cite{procopio2015experimental,taddei2021computational}, it requires to move away from the standard quantum circuit-model \cite{chiribella2013quantum}.
+It is a \emph{purely quantum test}: not only can we have values in superpositions (here, $x$) but also \emph{execution orders}.
+This is allowed by physical components that have no counterpart in the quantum coprocessor model, such as the \emph{polarizing beam splitter}, represented by $\tikzfig{pbs-gate}$.

-Computational models supporting superpositions of execution orders have been studied in the literature.
+Computational models supporting superpositions of execution orders form an active subject of research in the literature.
 One strand of research consists in proposing a suitable extension of quantum circuits~\cite{chiribella2008transforming,portmann2017causal,vanrietvelde2021routed,wechs2021quantum}.
 These approaches typically aim at discussing the notion of quantum channel from a quantum information theoretical standpoint.
+Another strand is to focus on the additive aspect of quantum computation as in \cite{pbs} which focusses on the polarizing beam splitter.
+However, here, similarly to the coprocessor model but with reversed roles, it is the multiplicative part that is hidden inside the primitives.